 Acupuncture Treatment and Technique

 There is no set treatment technique when it comes to acupuncture.
-While the general mechanics are the same — inserting needles into specific meridian spots along the body — the exact placement, and which meridian points are even used, can vary widely between practitioners.
-Different teachers of acupuncture will develop different methodologies that they believe generate the best results, meaning two acupuncturists offering the same service might perform very different treatments.
+While the general mechanics are the same — inserting needles into specific meridian points along the body — the exact placement, and which meridian points are even used, can vary widely between practitioners.
+Different teachers of acupuncture will develop different methodologies they believe generate the best results, meaning two acupuncturists offering the same service might perform very different treatments.

 Measuring Success of Acupuncture Treatment

 The only measure of success in acupuncture is the subjective reporting of pain or symptoms by the patient.
-There are no other checks required in acupuncture to measure the efficacy of the treatment.
+There are no other checks or tests required in acupuncture to measure the efficacy of the treatment.
 If a patient says they feel less pain, then the treatment is a success.
 Some practitioners will measure other factors, but this is not a requisite in acupuncture.

 Dry Needling Origins